 Interviews with some previous recipients of a Hill Foundation scholarship.

-1st year DPhil student in History at Oxford University Can you tell me a bit about your biography before coming to Oxford?
+DPhil History from 2016-17 to 2018-19 at Oxford University Can you tell me a bit about your biography before coming to Oxford?
 I have a background of an art historian.
 I have graduated from the Moscow State University, department of Art History in 2014 and worked for several years in the sphere of contemporary art […]

 I am studying Russian, focussing on Russian literature.
 The BA course is pretty much everything in Russian literature from the medieval chronicles to the middle of the 20th century.We have lectures which provide some background information and mostly the teaching style is tutorials.We are usually two students or sometimes three to one tutor.We meet every week and get essay assignments and a reading list.
 Then we study a particular author on our own and write an essay on him, and when we come to the tutorial we discuss it.
 Someone reads out an essay and the rest discuss it with the tutor.
 Sometimes there are seminars which is a bit like lectures but more interactive.
 There are more students involved but we don’t have to write essays.

 Four years ago, from Moscow, but I did A levels in the UK on the Isle ofWight as part of an exchange programme.
 I went there just for one year in the beginning, I did really well in my exams and they asked me to stay another year.
 Then I applied to Oxford and got this scholarship.